 College faculty collaborate with their student and others to support progress and completion of required components of the curriculum (maintained in student portfolios), academic and career counseling (in partnership with our colleagues in Student Affairs and individual departments), and more.
 As part of their support team, College Heads and College faculty have access to their own students’ academic files and receive copies of letters sent to their students regarding their academic progress and modifications in their academic plans.

 When the Foundations of Clinical Medicine course begins in Immersion, students frequently learn in their College small groups – particularly for hospital tutorials.
-College faculty teach in FCM course and provide coaching and feedback on clinical skills, including interview and physical exam skills, clinical reasoning and interpretation skills, communications, and other professional skills.
-As longitudinal mentors and coaches, College faculty do not engage in evaluation or grading (all of their feedback is formative).
+College faculty teach in the FCM course and provide coaching and feedback on clinical skills, including interview and physical exam skills, clinical reasoning and interpretation skills, communications, and other professional skills.
+As longitudinal mentors and coaches, College faculty do not engage in evaluation or grading for their own mentees (all of their feedback is formative).

-Students also join their College faculty and peer students for reflections and conversations around personal and professional identity formation, Colleges dinners and/or community gatherings, peer advising events to encourage support across medical school classes, and more.
-Meeting in stable small groups both in and outside the classroom is intentional – the Colleges program aims to build trusting, supportive, relationship-centered teams in which each person can experience being known as a unique individual, a sense of meaningful belonging, and an environment which we hope contributes to growth, flourishing and success for each of our students.
+Students also join their College faculty and peer students for reflections and conversations around personal and professional identity formation, Colleges dinners and/or community gatherings, peer advising events to encourage support across medical school classes, and in celebrations and transitions.
+Meeting in stable small groups both in and outside the classroom is intentional – the Colleges program aims to build trusting, supportive, relationship-centered teams in which each person can experience being known as a unique individual, a sense of meaningful belonging, and an environment that contributes to growth, flourishing and success for each of our students.